rajatdangra/CoWIN_VaccineFinder/README.md

 	4) Verify Beneficiaries.
 	5) Check Available slots.
 	Case 1) Vaccine slots available: Program will Display Available Centres, make a beep sound to notify, and Users will get E-Mails on defined Email Ids.
 Proceed to Booking (next step).
 	Case 2) Vaccine slots not available: Program will retry at user defined Retry Frequency.
+Automatically re-generate OTP, if session is expired.
 	6) Start Booking:
 			1) AutoBookCenter:
 				case a) If AutoBookCenter is False ("0"), get preferred center input (number) from user, and only try to book slots of specific center.